The Smurfs: Characters

 Papa Smurf is the leader of the community.
-Other Smurfs are generally named after their personality disposition, much like Disney's Seven Dwarfs; for example, Brainy, Greedy, Vanity, Lazy, Clumsy, Hefty, Jokey, Dreamy, Grouchy, or their profession, for example, Poet, Actor, Handy, Harmony, Farmer, Clockwork, Painter, Tailor, Miner, Architect, Reporter, Timber, Barber and Doctor Smurf.
+In a matter similar to Disney's Seven Dwarfs, the other Smurfs are generally named in reference to their main personality trait; for example, Brainy, Greedy, Vanity, Lazy, Clumsy, Hefty, Jokey, Dreamy, Grouchy; or their profession; for example, Poet, Actor, Handy, Harmony, Farmer, Clockwork, Painter, Tailor, Miner, Architect, Reporter, Timber, Barber and Doctor Smurf.
 The first female Smurf, Smurfette, was created by Gargamel to lure the other Smurfs.
 Papa Smurf then changed her into what we see today.
-The non-Smurf characters who would appear later would include their enemies: the wizard Gargamel, his cat Azrael, an ugly witch Hogatha, and Gargamel's godfather Balthazar; and their friends: the page Johan and his young friend Peewit, and the wizard Homnibus.
-There are 105 Smurfs.
+The non-Smurf characters who would appear later would include their enemies: the wizard Gargamel, his orange tabby cat Azrael, an ugly witch Hogatha, and Gargamel's godfather Balthazar; and their friends: the page Johan and his young friend Peewit, and the wizard Homnibus.
+There are more than 100 Smurfs.

 Smurf comics

-Since the first appearance of the Smurfs in Johan et Pirlouit in 1958, 39 Smurf comics volumes have been created, 16 of them by Peyo, the others by his studio.
+Since the first appearance of the Smurfs in Johan et Pirlouit in 1958, more than 40 Smurf comics volumes have been created, 16 of them by Peyo, the others by his studio.
 Originally, the Smurf stories appeared in Spirou magazine with reprints in many different magazines, but after Peyo left the publisher Dupuis, many comics were first published in dedicated Smurf magazines, which existed in French, Dutch, German and Turkish.
-A number of short stories and one page gags have been collected into comic books next to the regular series of 39.
+A number of short stories and one page gags have been collected into comic books next to the regular series.
 English translations have been published in the U.S. by the graphic novel publisher Papercutz as well as a mini series published by Marvel Comics in the mid-1980s.

+Peyo's drawing style is similar to his fellow cartoonists from the Marcinelle school.
+The emphasis is on movement, enhanced by the use of Indian ink, with comic aspects regularly appearing.
+This style was approached by his successors, although there are also differences.

 Other media

-Motion pictures
+Films

 In 1965, a black-and-white 87-minute animated film called Les Aventures des Schtroumpfs was released in theatres in Belgium.
 It consisted of five short cartoons made in the previous years for broadcasting on Walloon TV.
 German copies and copies with Dutch subtitles are known to exist.
 The stories were based on existing Smurf stories like The Black Smurfs and The Smurfs and the Egg, and were created by writer Maurice Rosy and artist Eddy Ryssack from the small Dupuis animation studios.
 In total, ten animated shorts were created between 1961 and 1967, the first series in black and white and the later ones in colour.